maximepvrt/nuxt-studio/playground/docus/content/index.md

 ::u-page-hero
 #title
-Write ugly docs with Joe
+Write beautiful you with Markdown

 #description
 Ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box.